poozlehq/poozle/README.md

 Poozle works with **any** API and use-case.
 Adding [Integration]([https://docs.nango.dev/core-concepts#api-configurations](https://docs.poozle.dev/understanding-poozle/protocol)) is easy and we already have the main APIs covered.

-20+ Integrations are pre-configured to work out-of-the-box, including:
+5+ Integrations are pre-configured to work out-of-the-box, including:

--   **Accounting**: Xero, Freshbooks, Zoho Books, etc.
 -   **Ticketing**: GitHub, GitLab, Linear, Jira, Asana etc.
 -   **Messaging**: Slack, Gmail etc.
--   **ATS**: Greenhouse, Lever etc.

 If your favourite Integration is missing
 [open a GitHub issue](https://github.com/poozlehq/engine/issues/new)